dfelinto/blender-manual/constraints/transform/transformation.rst

  Note that:

-- When mapping transform properties to location (i.e. :guilabel:`Loc` :guilabel:`Destination` button is enabled), the owner's existing location is added to the result of evaluating this constraint (exactly like when the :guilabel:`Offset` button of the :doc:`Copy Location constraint <constraints/transform/copy_location>` is enabled…).
+- When mapping transform properties to location (i.e. :guilabel:`Loc` :guilabel:`Destination` button is enabled), the owner's existing location is added to the result of evaluating this constraint (exactly like when the :guilabel:`Offset` button of the :doc:`Copy Location constraint <constraints/transform/copy_location>` is enabled...).
 - Conversely, when mapping transform properties to rotation or scale, the owner's existing rotation or scale is overridden by the result of evaluating this constraint.
-- When using the rotation transform properties of the target as input, whatever the real values are, the constraint will always "take them back" into the ``[-180- , 180- [`` range (e.g. if the target has a rotation of **420- ** around its X axis, the values used as X input by the constraint will be ``((420 + 180) modulo 360) - 180 = 60- `` …).
+- When using the rotation transform properties of the target as input, whatever the real values are, the constraint will always "take them back" into the ``-180, 180`` range (e.g. if the target has a rotation of ``420`` around its X axis, the values used as X input by the constraint will be ``((420 + 180) modulo 360) - 180 = 60- `` ...).
 This is why this constraint is not really suited for gears!
 - Similarly, when using the scale transform properties of the target as input, whatever the real values are, the constraint will always take their absolute values (i.e. invert negative ones).
 - When a :guilabel:`min` value is higher than its corresponding :guilabel:`max` one, both are considered equal to the :guilabel:`max` one.
-This implies you cannot create "reversed" mappings…
+This implies you cannot create "reversed" mappings...

 :guilabel:`Source`
    It contains the input (from target) settings.